LohitSubodh/Event-Scheduler/README.md

 - Docker

 ## Setup
+1. Start Docker Desktop.
-1. Clone the repository
+2. Clone the repository
-2. Navigate to the project directory
+3. Navigate to the project directory
-3. Build and run the spring boot application. `mvn clean install` and then `mvn spring-boot:run`
+4. Build and run the spring boot application. `mvn clean install` and then `mvn spring-boot:run`

 ## API Endpoints